goruck/all/README.md

 # Design and Implementation of the Components

 ## Alexa Intent Schema / Utterance database
 An Amazon applications developer account is required to get access to the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), one can be created one at https://developer.amazon.com/appsandservices.
 There's a [getting started guide](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/getting-started-guide) on the ASK site on how to create a new skill.
 The skill developed to control the alarm panel, named *panel*, used the example skill *color* as a starting point.
 Amazon makes the creation of a skill relatively easy but careful thinking through the voice interaction is required.
 The *panel* skill uses a mental model of attaching a voice command to every button on the alarm's keypad and an extra command to give the status of the system.
 The alarm system status is the state of the lights on the keypad (e.g., armed, bypass, etc).
+Four-digit code input is also supported, which is useful for a PIN.
 The Amazon skill development tool takes you through the following steps in creating the skill:

 1. Skill Information - Invocation Name, Version, and Service Endpoint (the Lambda ARN in this project)
 2. Interaction Model - Intent Schema, Custom Slot Types, and Sample Utterances